theogiraudet/Bookshelf/docs/modules/fsm.md

 The FSM system supports several types of transitions:

 ### Manual
 Triggered by external function calls.
 Useful for player interactions or external events.

 ### Predicate
-Triggered when a predicate function returns true.
+Triggered when a predicate returns true.
 Useful for conditional logic.

-### Function
+### Command
-Triggered when a function returns a specific value.
+Triggered when a command succeeds.
 Useful for complex conditions.

 ### Hook
 Triggered by hook system events.
 Useful for integration with other systems.

 ### Delay
 Triggered after a specified time delay.
 Useful for timed behaviors.

----

-## 🎯 Use Cases

-FSMs are particularly useful for:

-- **Entity AI**: Managing complex behavior patterns
-- **Machine States**: Controlling redstone contraptions
-- **Game Mechanics**: Implementing complex game logic
-- **UI Systems**: Managing interface states
-- **Animation Systems**: Controlling entity animations
-- **Quest Systems**: Managing quest progression

 ---